maenu/method-nullability-plugin/README.md

 # method-nullability-plugin

-Eclipse plugin that adds a hover on methods showing method nullability.
+Eclipse plugin that augments the method documentation with nullability information and automatically generates nullness annotations accordingly to assist Eclipse’s null analysis.

 ## Development setup